GoodOne120/CFX.re-IP-Finder/README.md

 GoodOne#1234
 ```
 # Features And Bugs
-* Fell free to [request features](https://github.com/GoodOne120/CFX.re-IP-Finder/issues/new) and [report bugs](https://github.com/GoodOne120/CFX.re-IP-Finder/issues/new).
+* Feel free to [request features](https://github.com/GoodOne120/CFX.re-IP-Finder/issues/new) and [report bugs](https://github.com/GoodOne120/CFX.re-IP-Finder/issues/new).
 I wil fix them or implement features as fast as I can. :)
 # License
 * Distributed under the MIT License.
 [Click here](https://github.com/GoodOne120/CFX.re-IP-Finder/blob/main/LICENSE) for more information.